th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/index.md

 ---

 # Knowledge
 This the knowledge section.
-Here you find all interessting infos about rhasspy and the programm around it.
+Here you find all interesting infos about rhasspy and the program around it.
 Happy reading.